jamesravi/pylibretro/README.md

 [![](https://img.shields.io/badge/platform-windows%20|%20linux-lightgrey)](https://pypi.org/project/pylibretro)
 [![](https://img.shields.io/pypi/l/pylibretro)](https://pypi.org/project/pylibretro)

-⚠️ This library is currently (and probably will remain) in a **severe pre-alpha state**.
+⚠️ This library is currently in a **severe pre-alpha state**.
 At the moment it is however able to load the 2048 core, press buttons and get screen output (as you can see below!).
-However, many callbacks and functions aren't handled, other cores (such as the PCSX ReARMed core) segfault etc. Use at your peril.
+However, many callbacks and functions aren't handled, other cores may segfault etc. Use at your peril.

 ![](https://raw.githubusercontent.com/jamesravi/pylibretro/master/examples/2048example.gif)

 ## Installation
 `pip install pylibretro`

-(the only dependency is [Pillow](https://pypi.org/project/Pillow/) if you wish to install it manually)
+You can install the dependencies for the examples in `examples` or the snippet below by running `pip install pylibretro[examples]`

 ## Usage
-You can create the GIF shown above by using the [example file](examples/example.py) in this repository.
+You can create the GIF shown above by using the [example file](examples/producegif.py) in this repository.
 However, here's a condensed, minimal usage example:

 ```python
 from pylibretro import Core, buttons